Caio Castro

 Caio de Castro Castanheira (born 22 January 1989), is a Brazilian actor, model and amateur racing driver who competes in the Porsche GT3 Carrera Cup Series.

 Early life

 Castro was born in Praia Grande, a city located on the coast of the state of São Paulo.
-At age 18, Caio left his parents' home in São Paulo to live in an apartment in Barra da Tijuca, Rio de Janeiro.
-Caio was discovered in a contest on Caldeirão do Huck television show, before that he worked with event production.
+At the age of 18, he left his parents' home in São Paulo to live in an apartment in Barra da Tijuca, Rio de Janeiro.
+Castro was discovered in a contest on Caldeirão do Huck television show, before that he worked with event production.